Track MCP LogoTrack MCP

 • Go to Tempo > Settings > API Integration

-• Create a new API token with appropriate permissions
+• Create a new API token with Custom access and select at minimum:

 2. Jira API Token: